 Dr. Eckard says not only are more young people getting sick from the Delta variant of the coronavirus, more are becoming extremely ill.
 Some children have been put on ventilators.
 A Lancaster County teenager recently died.

 “There is a clear uptick in the severity of COVID among children and our ICUs are full,” she says.

 Dr. Eckard is concerned the surge could get even worse as most of the state’s 760,000 public school students head back to class this week.
-Children under the age of 12 still can’t get vaccinated and in South Carolina, there’s a new law.
+Children under the age of 12 still can’t get vaccinated and there's a new law in South Carolina.

 “State law today prohibits administrators from requiring students to wear a mask,” said Governor Henry McMaster during a press conference this month addressing masks in schools.